Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 650 should perform a bit faster than the Radeon R7 250 in general. (explain)
+Memory BandwidthThe GeForce GTX 650 should in theory be a small bit faster than the Radeon R7 250 overall. (explain)

-Texel RateThe GeForce GTX 650 will be much (more or less 41%) faster with regards to AF than the Radeon R7 250. (explain)
+Texel RateThe GeForce GTX 650 will be much (more or less 41%) faster with regards to texture filtering than the Radeon R7 250. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison